jaircastruita/nd00333_AZMLND_C2/starter_files/README.md

-*NOTE:* This file is a template that you can use to create the README for your project.
-The *TODO* comments below will highlight the information you should be sure to include.

 # Creating, deploying, consuming and pipelining an automl model from azureML

-Using all the tools offered with azure ML so far the objective for this project is create, deploy and consume an auto machine learning classification project for the data banking dataset
+Using all the tools offered with azure ML so far the objective for this project is create, deploy and consume an auto machine learning classification project for the data banking dataset.

 ## Architectural Diagram
 ![azureml flowchart](images/azureml_flowchart.png)

-Using automated ML to explore best model and hyperparameters: Instead of permuting different model options with their respective selection of hyper parameters we let an automated machine learning service to do the heavy lifting for us.
-This process uses successfull techniques used in order to explore the different models and hyperparameter space to select the best performing combination according to one given metric to optimize.
+Using automated ML to explore best model and hyperparameters: Instead of permuting different model options with their respective hyperparameters we let the automated machine learning service to do the heavy lifting for us.
+This process uses successful techniques used in order to explore the different models and hyperparameter space to select the best performing combination according to one given metric to optimize.

 Deploying the best performing model found as a service: Once the best model is found sometimes is not enough.
 The main reason to do such exploration is to to use its predictions as a service.
 To achieve this we deploy the best performing model creating an endpoint.
 From there the model can be accessed through an API RESTful service (Asuming that user has the required credentials to call such service).